ritikadhaker/EE307-Project-2023-G8/README.md

 ## Python Code
-Run the `FSK_Modulation_and_Demodulation.ipynb` to look at the results.
+Run the `fsk_python.ipynb` to look at the results.
 Change the parameters and message signal to experiment with the different values and signals.

 ![Python-result](https://github.com/ritikadhaker/EE307-Project-2023-G8/assets/95522230/f58ad95d-fb0d-44b7-8d2e-f42f9439b689)

 ## MATLAB Simulink
-The simulation file can be downloaded from `FSK.slx` and then run using MATLAB Simulink to see the results.
+The simulation file can be downloaded from `fsk_matlab.slx` and then run using MATLAB Simulink to see the results.

 ### Results